psyfercom/psyfermedia/README.md

 ## Contributing

 Contributions are what make the open-source community such a vibrant and exciting place.
-Any contributions you make are **greatly appreciated**.
+Any contributions

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----

-Happy watching! 🎬🍿